WA9ONY/Pico-RP2040/README101.md

 <HR>
 <P align="center"><A HREF="#P101">&lt;--</A> <A HREF="https://www.qrz.com/db/WA9ONY">WA9ONY</A> - <A HREF="https://www.youtube.com/user/DavidAHaworth">YouTube</A> - <A HREF="README.md#INDEX">Index</A> - <A HREF="http://www.stargazing.net/david/RPi/index.html">RPi</A> - <A HREF="http://www.stargazing.net/david/index.html">Website</A> <A HREF="#FUTURE">--&gt;</A></P>

-# Project 102: YouTube Playlist Gems
+# Project 102: List of YouTube Playlists

 This a list of playlist and over one hour videos.